Your browser is not supported. For the best experience, you should upgrade to a modern browser with improved speed and security.

 • A Mighty Girl's top picks of books for children and teens celebrating acceptance and the value of diversity.

-For parents and educators concerned about fostering children's appreciation of diversity and acceptance of others, it can sometimes feel like an uphill battle in such divisive times.
+For parents and educators concerned about fostering children's appreciation of diversity and acceptance of others, it can sometimes feel like an uphill battle in divisive times.
 From the subtle to the overt, discrimination based on sex, race, sexual orientation, religion, country of origin, appearance, and ability does exist, and tackling it can be a difficult conversation to have with kids regardless of their age.
 Continue reading Continue reading

 • A Mighty Girl's top picks of books about Mighty Girl immigrants historically and in modern times.